Motor vehicle crash closes part of Meadow Street in Chicopee

 CHICOPEE, Mass.
-(WWLP) – Police are asking drivers to avoid the Meadow Street area of Chicopee following a motor vehicle crash at the “Y” Wednesday evening.
+(WWLP) – Police asked drivers to avoid the Meadow Street area of Chicopee following a motor vehicle crash at the “Y” Wednesday evening.

-The Chicopee Police Department said officers are currently investigating the crash, which occurred at the intersection of Meadow and Chicopee Streets, near Rivers Park.
+The Chicopee Police Department said officers were investigating the crash, which occurred at the intersection of Meadow and Chicopee Streets, near Rivers Park.

-A 22News crew at the crash site saw a police detail blocking the roadway as investigators determine how the crash occurred.
+A 22News crew at the crash site saw a police detail blocking the roadway as investigators determined how the crash occurred.

-It is unknown how many vehicles were involved or if anyone was seriously hurt in the crash.
-The road remains closed until further notice.
+It is unknown how many vehicles were involved or if anyone was seriously hurt.

 We’ll continue to follow this developing story and bring you the latest when we learn more.